medhayappes/enterprise-docs-mkdocs/docs/environment_new.md

 Environment helps the Provider to set which API Url to use during publishing.
-After publishing whenever the the request is triggered from the consumer, Yappes platform will connect with the "Environment used During Publishing" value
+After publishing whenever the the request is triggered from the consumer, Yappes platform will connect with the **Environment used During Publishing** value

 Currently Yappes provides three types of Environment.

-Testing
+* Testing

-Production
+* Production

-Development
+* Development

 By Default during the creation of the API, the Base URL value will be taken for all the environments and the default environment will be